leon-98/leon-98.github.io/index.md

 - Below are some of the projects I had made

 ### Radix sort
-- Made a functiom that can find anagrams
+- The implementation for radix sort that I made can be used for list of numbers and strings to sort them lexicographically
+- The radix sort that I implemented is also made stable
-- Made a function that can find the best interval
+- My usage: find anagrams and the best interval

 ### Dynamic Programming
+- I use it on problems that can be broken down into subproblems
+- Uses memoization, top-down approach
--  Made a function that can make the best schedule for an athlete
--  Made a  function for sales itinerary durinv the Covid-19 period
+- My usage: get the best schedule for an athlete and sales itinerary during the Covid-19 period

 ### Trie
+- implemented it with Object Oriented Programming
+- Saves data at the leaf which helps to optimize the time complexity
+- Makes use of position of a string
-- Made a function that can help researchers to be able to query a database for various different drug resistant gene sequences quickly.
+- My usage: Open Reading Frames Finder (used in molecular genetics) and Make a database that can query various different drug resistant gene sequences quickly
-- Made a Open Reading Frames Finder which is used in molecular genetics

 ### Graph algorithm
+- Made an implementation of dijkstra algorithm
-- Made an implementation of dijakstra algorithm
+- Made an implementation of  Bellman ford algorithm using a matrix
-- Made a function  that can find the best trades for liquids using Bellman ford algorithm
+- My usage: find best trades for liquids (using Bellman ford algorithm)